swcarpentry/python-novice-inflammation/instructors.md

 the "other 90%" of the language as well.

-The secondary goal of this lesson is to give them a usable mental model of how programs run (what computer science educators call a [notional machine](reference.html#notional-machine) so that they can debug things when they go wrong.
-In particular,
-they must understand how function call stacks work.

 The final example asks them to build a command-line tool that works with the Unix pipe-and-filter model.
 We do this because it is a useful skill